Canon 1D Mark IV vs Panasonic GX9

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the GX9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GX9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 1D Mark IV has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1D Mark IV has been discontinued (but can be found pre-owned on eBay).
 There has not been a direct replacement model for the 1D Mark IV from Canon.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Canon 1D Mark IV or the Panasonic GX9 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D Mark IV: